-Don’t get us wrong, though: outsourcing can work great for short-term or one-off assignments.
+Don’t get us wrong, though: full project outsourcing can work great for short-term or one-off assignments.
 It’s just not the best solution for when you are looking to establish lasting cooperation or to work on more complex projects.
 Check out this more in-depth blog on the best country to outsource software development – based on your specific needs.

 The Benefits of Having an Extended Development Team